Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Additional result on multiplicative filter networks

 \section{Additional result on multiplicative filter networks}

-Multiplicative filter network (\mfn{}) is another instance of \pnns{} which insects the Hadamard between the sinusoidal or Gabor wavelet functions among each layer \citep{fathony2021multiplicative}. \mfn{} has demonstrated stronger performance over standard neural networks in several representation tasks.
+Multiplicative filter network (\mfn{}) is another instance of \pnns{} which inserts the Hadamard between the sinusoidal or Gabor wavelet functions among each layer \citep{fathony2021multiplicative}. \mfn{} has demonstrated stronger performance over standard neural networks in several representation tasks.